ilyagorb/fair_breizhcrops/README.md

 # Optimizing Crop Type Mapping for Fairness - Code Repository

 This repository contains the code used for the MSc thesis titled *Optimizing Crop Type Mapping for Fairness*, which explores methods to improve crop type classification while addressing class imbalance and the disparity between small and large agricultural parcels using the [BreizhCrops](https://github.com/dl4sits/BreizhCrops) dataset.
-The full thesis can be accessed at .
+The full thesis can be accessed [here](https://purl.utwente.nl/essays/104460).

 ## Overview